lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 /// Update the widgets in the Watch Face with the current time fn update(&mut self, state: &WatchFaceState) -> MynewtResult<()> {
-    //  Update the top left image with the first digit of the hour let digit = state.time.hour / 10;             //  Compute the first digit of the hour let bitmap: *mut img::lv_img_dsc_t =          //  Fetch the bitmap for the digit...
+    //  Update the top left image with the first digit of the hour let digit = state.time.hour / 10;      //  Compute the first digit of the hour let bitmap: *const img::lv_img_dsc_t = //  Fetch the bitmap for the digit...
-        &mut self.bitmaps[digit as usize];        //  As a mutable reference img::set_src(                                 //  Set the source...
+        &self.bitmaps[digit as usize];     //  As a constant pointer img::set_src(                          //  Set the source...
-        self.top_left_image,                      //  Of the the top left image... bitmap as *const c_void                   //  To the bitmap digit ) ? ;
+        self.top_left_image,               //  Of the the top left image... bitmap as *const c_void            //  To the digit bitmap ) ? ;
     ...
     //  Omitted: Update the top right, bottom left and bottom right images,